caldeyy/caldeyy.github.io/README.md

 # Education

+**MSc Mathematics in Science and Engineering**, Technical University of Munich, Munich, Germany
+- Application focus area: biomedical machine learning

-**BSc Mathematical and Computing Sciences for Artificial Intelligence**, Bocconi University, Milan
+**BSc Mathematical and Computing Sciences for Artificial Intelligence**, Bocconi University, Milan, Italy
-- Final grade: 107/110
-- Gpa: 28.2/30

-**High School Diploma**, IIS Martin Luther King, Muggiò
-- Final grade: 96/100
+- Thesis: "Inference of the dynamics of protein abundance and regulation in cancer: boosting and deep learning approaches", advisor: Francesca Buffa

 ---